CV

 LIAM HALLIWELL (AUTO-TUNE Musician and Performer) is a sound designer and musician living in Naarm/Melbourne.
 For the past decade he has written and recorded prolifically under the ‘Snowy’ moniker, as well as performing with live ensemble Snowy Band, who were name-checked by The Guardian as some of 2020’s “best new music”.
 The group has released two critically lauded albums that Liam has toured across Australia and internationally.
 He has also played/plays in countless other local indie groups, including The Ocean Party, Cool Sounds, Emma Russack, Good Morning and many more.
 Outside of his own performance and composition, Liam works as a freelance audio engineer, having recorded, mixed and mastered hundreds of bands, artists and films, locally and internationally.
 As a designer, he has worked with Bodysnatchers Theatre on Plastic, Soothsayers and Gobbledygook.
 Other work includes re:group’s Tom William Mitchell and Coil.
 Snowy Band on Bandcamp: https://snowynasdaq.bandcamp.com/

-ASHLEY BUNDANG (AUTO-TUNE Musician and Performer) is a musician, composer and multi-instrumentalist based in Dharawal Country, on the south coast of NSW.
+ASHLEY BUNDANG (AUTO-TUNE Musician and Performer, POV Sound Designer) is a musician, composer and multi-instrumentalist based in Dharawal Country, on the south coast of NSW.
 In the last decade, Ashley has been actively composing, recording and collaborating with bands such as Totally Mild, Sui Zhen, Zone Out and The Ocean Party.
 With an abundance of experience in music performance, Ashley has toured Australia and beyond, at some of the largest festivals in the country such as Splendour in the Grass, Meredith Music Festival and the major international music conference, South by Southwest (SXSW), Austin, Texas, USA.
 She has also participated in a number of promotional tours around Europe, United States and Japan.
 Over the years, Ashley has also been drawn to developing her practice overseas, having completed Artist Residencies in Cadiz, Spain and Tokyo, Japan.
 More recently, Ashley founded the south coast-based indie pop band, Classic.
 They released their debut album in March 2023, Classic’s music is framed by a sonic backdrop that emanates influences from 80’s post punk, dream pop and indie rock.

-KELSEY LEE (AUTO-TUNE & POV Lighting Designer) is a Sydney-based lighting, set and costume designer.
+KELSEY LEE (AUTO-TUNE & KEEP YOUR HEAD UP Lighting Designer) is a Sydney-based lighting, set and costume designer.
 Her work is primarily created for live performance, including theatre, dance and events, for mainstage and independent companies.
 Her designs that fuse lighting, set and costumes, aim to explore scenography through the sculpting of architecture and space to tell a story.
 She is highly collaborative as a designer, working closely with the creative team to develop the vision of the show.
 Kelsey is a graduate of the National Institute of Dramatic Art (Design for Performance), and is the first person to have solely designed the set, lighting, props and costume for her graduating show.
 Kelsey has received a Sydney Theatre Award for her work as the Co-Designer on "Destroy, She Said", and has been nominated for another two for lighting design.
 Recent credits: Somos | Set & Costume Designer | Sydney Dance Company | Chor.
 Rafael Bonachela; Memory of Water | Lighting Designer | Ensemble Theatre | Dir.
 Rachel Chant; An Ox Stand On My Tongue | Set & Lighting Designer | 25A Belvoir | Dir.
 Abbie-Lee Lewis; Mutiara | Lighting Designer | Marrugeku | Co-created by Amin Farid, Dalisa Pigram, and Zee Zunnur; At What Cost?
 National Tour | Associate Lighting Designer | Belvoir St Theatre | Lighting Designer Chloe Ogilvie | Dir.
 Isaac Drandic; Skyduck | Lighting Designer | Auckland Arts FEstival & Tour | Dir.
 Aileen Huynh; Sex Magick | Lighting Designer | Griffin Theatre Company | Dir.
 Declan Greene & Nicholas Brown; blue | associate lighting designer | belvoir St Theatre | Lighting Designer Chloe Ogilvie | Dir.
 Deborah Thomas.